FintechZoom.com Crypto Wallet Review: Secure Storage for Digital Assets

 Case Studies: Wallet Hacks That Teach Lessons

-History provides painful but useful lessons for crypto investors:
+History provides painful but valuable lessons for crypto investors:

 • Mt.
 Gox Hack (2014): $450M lost when the exchange holding user wallets was breached.
 Taught the world never to leave funds on exchanges.